How To Convert Odds

 To first understand what betting odds are, we have to first understand the concept of chance.

-A chance is the likelihood of a certain event happening.
+Chance is the likelihood of an event happening.
 It is often expressed in percentages, also referred to as the probability.

 Let's roll a dice.

 Rolling a dice yields a probability of 1 out of 6 for each outcome.

 The chance of the dice landing on any of the 6 numbers is equal.
 In percentages this means a 16.66% chance (or probability) of any of the six numbers to coming up.

 How is this calculated?

 Simply by dividing 100% by the 6 possible outcomes.

 Knowing how to convert betting odds can be very helpful.
 In fact, if you don't know how to convert betting odds into their respective implied probabilities, you're not helping your chances of coming away as a long term winner in the competitive world of sports betting.
 Understanding the implied probability behind the odds on offer is key to assessing the potential value in a particular betting market.